giodueck/giodueck/README.md

 ### Hello there

-I'm a curious programmer passionate about algorithms, efficiency and low-level programming.
+I like thinking about algorithms, efficiency and low-level programming.

-I like challenging myself with problem solving and hobby projects.

-Ask me about Project Euler and [building computers in Factorio](https://github.com/giodueck/factorio-computing).
+Ask me about Project Euler or [building computers in Factorio](https://github.com/giodueck/factorio-computing).

 ### Skills
 <p>